ncatlab/nlab-content/pages/1/4/8/1/1841/content.md

 ...have to run...

-#Geometric origins of inhomogeneous media#
+## Geometric origins of inhomogeneous media

++-- {: .standout}
->This section is tentative and probably even controversial.
+This section is tentative and probably even controversial.
 By no means is it generally accepted to be correct, but it is worth writing down if for no other reason than to elicit disagreement in which case we'd learn something.
+=--

 As inhabitants of the earth, we all sit in a bath of electromagnetic radiation, both man made and natural.
 This radiation permeates our bodies which are made up of dielectric, magnetic, and conducting materials, i.e. body tissue.
 Just as geometry is encoded in the metric tensor and manifests itself via the Hodge star, so too do the electromagnetic constitutive equations.
 For example, in linear media we have the simple constitutive relations